 People with narcissistic personality disorder (NPD) pretend to be ignorant to their harmful actions in order to keep their victims where they want them.
 If anyone ever dares to call them out on things they have done or said, their master plotters will use their charm to worm their way out of the conflict and keep the peace.
-They’ll want to appear rational and therefore may even apologize for coming across in such a toxic way, however they evidently won’t mean a word of what they say.
+They’ll want to appear rational and therefore may even apologize for coming across in such a toxic way, however, they evidently won’t mean a word of what they say.
 When they apologize, they may even make outlandish claims about feeling awful for the way they’ve come across and promises about wanting to change in the future.
-Whatever they concoct as an excuse for their toxicity, you need to keep in mind that words are just words and in this case their so-called apology is a cleverly constructed plan which they believe will get you on side.
+Whatever they concoct as an excuse for their toxicity, you need to keep in mind that words are just words and in this case, their so-called apology is a cleverly constructed plan which they believe will get you on their side.

 Even if many of them are aware of their behavior, they just don’t care enough to change